JZalaOz/DataPackPlus/README.md

 * `Ridable players`<br>

-You can have entities mount and dismount onto players, the player being ridden cannot force the entity to dismount.
+You can have entities mount and dismount onto players; the player being ridden cannot force the entity to dismount.

-Example of using /data math (the nbt schema is the same for variable)
+Example of using /data math (the NBT schema is the same for variable)
 ```
 /data modify storage minecraft:test in set value [43,35] (Storage nbt: {in:[43,35]} )
 /data math add storage minecraft:test (Storage nbt: {in:[43,35],out:[78.0d]})